Is it really better to buy a home instead of renting In Palo Alto?

 Are there any benefits of renting instead of buying?

 I would say the biggest benefit of renting vs. buying is flexibility.
-If you are still trying to work out where you want to base your career or whether you want to travel overseas for a gap year (when we can fly again), it might not be the best time for you to buy a home.
+If you are still trying to work out where you want to base your career or whether you want to travel overseas for a gap year, it might not be the best time for you to buy a home.

 In saying this, you can always rent out your property if you do decide to move interstate or overseas for a while.
 Just think about all of the property investors who never lived in most of the homes they've bought.